rgelb/SQL-To-ElasticSearch/README.md

 ## What doesn't work yet
 + Inequality operator (!=)
-+ LIKE operator
 + Sorting
 + Joins (because ElasticSearch doesn't support them)
-+ Common SQL functions like GetDate, DateDiff, etc are not supported yet
++ Common SQL functions like GetDate, DateDiff, Count(*), etc are not supported yet

 ## The Plan
 See the "What doesn't work yet" section